pengzhanbo/awesome/README.md

 *   [microsoft/vscode](https://github.com/microsoft/vscode) - Visual Studio Code
 *   [brrd/electron-tabs](https://github.com/brrd/electron-tabs) - Tab component for Electron
 *   [pillarjs/path-to-regexp](https://github.com/pillarjs/path-to-regexp) - Turn a path string such as `/user/:name` into a regular expression
-*   [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box

 ## Python